Nuclear tests, purges mark four years of Kim's North Korea rule

 The young Kim also differs from his father, and is more like his grandfather, in that he is not averse to public speaking.

-Unlike his father, Kim Jong Un does not seem especially keen to cultivate ties with China, North Korea's main diplomatic and economic benefactor, antagonising its neighbour further with the latest nuclear test.
+Unlike his father, Kim Jong Un does not seem especially keen to cultivate ties with China, North Korea's main diplomatic and economic benefactor, antagonizing its neighbor further with the latest nuclear test.

 His father, by comparison, courted China with visits until just four months before his death.
 The younger Kim, educated in Switzerland, is not known to have left North Korea since becoming leader.